Egbert-Azure/egbert-azure.Github.io/_posts/2024-07-23-Veterans-Worldcup-semi-final.md

 ---
 layout: post
 title: "ICCF Veterans World Cup 13 - Semi Final"
 description: "Finished my last games in the Semi-Finals.
-Thanks to all of you who are following my journy.
+Thanks to all of you who are following my journey.
 This is blog #40!"
 image: '/images/artyom-kabajev.jpg'
 date: 2024-07-23
 tags: [ICCF, Tournaments, VWC13]